rippedpiracy/site/docs/Utilities/misc.md

 [**Decentraleyes**](https://git.synz.io/Synzvato/decentraleyes) - Emulates Content Delivery Networks to improve online privacy.
 It intercepts traffic, finds supported resources locally, and injects them into the environment.

-[**Download All Images**](https://github.com/belaviyo/save-images) - Download all images from any web page you're on.
+[**Download All Images**](https://github.com/belaviyo/save-images) - Download all images from any webpage you're on.

 [**SingleFile**](https://github.com/gildas-lormeau/SingleFile) -  Save a faithful copy of an entire web page in a single HTML file.

-[**Terms of Service; Didn’t Read: Be Informed**](https://github.com/tosdr/browser-extensions) - Grades websites based on their terms of service agreements and privacy policies.
+[**Terms of Service; Didn’t Read: Be Informed**](https://github.com/tosdr/browser-extensions) - Grades websites based on their Terms of Service agreements and Privacy Policies.
 It also gives short summaries of those agreements.

 [**Temporary Containers**](https://github.com/stoically/temporary-containers) (Firefox) - Allows you to open tabs, websites, and links in automatically managed disposable containers.
 Containers isolate data websites store (cookies, storage, and more) from each other